 4. PREPARING POLYURETHANE RESIN

 Before casting, the polyurethane (PU) resin mixture is prepared by mixing the resin and other casting components, such as pigments and other agents, and heating the resin.
 Depending upon the type of product to be manufactured, different types of polyurethanes are available, with different material and structural qualities.

 The resin mixture is made by combining the two parts of the resin in a container and heating the mixture at about 40*C .
 Color pigments are also mixed at this stage.
 Before pouring the resin mixture into the molds, it should be noted that the resin and the pigments have completely mixed into a homogeneous solution.

-After the solution is complete, it is poured into the silicone molds using a funnel for uniform distribution of the solution into the mold and to prevent any air bubbles from forming.
+After the solution is complete, it is poured into the silicone molds using a funnel for uniform distribution and to prevent any formation of air bubbles.
 Once the solution has been poured completely, the mold is sealed and it is ready for casting.

 5. CURING AND DEMOLDING

-After the solution is completely set in the mold and the mold is properly sealed, the mold is placed in the vacuum casting machine for casting.
+After the solution is completely set in the mold and the mold is properly sealed, it is placed in the vacuum casting machine for casting.